AlexJeffcott/musical-adventure/README.md

 ## Rules

-No dependencies can be added, use only what is already available from the `answer.ts` scope.
+No dependencies can be added, use only what is already available from the `index.ts` scope.
-Only look at files within the puzzle task folders (eg src/001) Only modify `answer.ts` and MAYBE `types.ts` in the puzzle task folders
+Only look at files within the puzzle task folders (eg src/001) Only modify `index.ts` and MAYBE `types.ts` in the puzzle task folders

 ## Get started